-To summarise, although evaluation has been around for many years in the SFOPH, as yet, there are limited signs of an established "evaluation culture".
-Whatever shared understanding there is of evaluation, particularly its role and contribution to policy, strategic and programme development, has been, and still is very much limited to the few who have actually been involved in an evaluation.
-With no formal training programme yet in operation, in-house learning has essentially taken place "on-the-job" with the support of the Guidelines and in-house expertise.
+To summarize, although evaluation has been around for many years in the SFOPH, as yet, there are limited signs of an established 'evaluation culture'.
+Whatever shared understanding there is of evaluation, particularly its role and contribution to policy, strategic and programme development, has been, and still is, very much limited to the few who have actually been involved in an evaluation.
+With no formal training programme yet in operation, in-house learning has essentially taken place 'on the job' with the support of the Guidelines and in-house expertise.

-• Swiss Evaluation Society's (SEVAL) Evaluation Standards
+SEVAL's Evaluation Standards

-The SFOPH Evaluation Guidelines were essentially conceived as a 'planning tool' for SFOPH managers (not evaluators) and were certainly not intended as a do-it-yourself methodological tool kit.
-They made no attempt to set down any rules or "code of practice" in the conduct of evaluation.
+The SFOPH Evaluation Guidelines were essentially conceived as a 'planning tool' for SFOPH managers (not evaluators) and were certainly not intended as a do-it-yourself methodological toolkit.
+They made no attempt to set down any rules or 'code of practice' in the conduct of evaluation.
 Fortunately, the SEVAL's Evaluation Standards were developed to fill this gap.

-The procedures used to develop the SEVAL Evaluation Standards are described in the document itself (SEVAL Evaluation Standards).
-I shall therefore merely summarise some of the key features of this process.
+The procedures used to develop the SEVAL Evaluation Standards are described in the document itself (SEVAL Evaluation Standards [Swiss Evaluation Society, 2000]).
+I shall therefore merely summarize some of the key features of this process.

-The need for establishing a set of standards was identified as a consequence of a national research programme (PNR 27 1987-1992) on the use and application of evaluation.
-A meta-evaluation of some of the studies showed that the evaluations did not always meet the quality and expectations of the commissioners (and vice versa!).
-This has been confirmed in studies since e.g. little formal training in evaluation, self-study 'on-the-job training, insufficient or inappropriate use of methodology, lack of cooperation either between evaluators themselves, or between evaluators and their clients.
+The need for establishing a set of standards was identified as a consequence of a national research programme (PNR 27 1987-92) on the use and application of evaluation.
+A meta-evaluation (Widmer, 1996) of some of the studies showed that the evaluations did not always meet the quality and expectations of the commissioners (and vice versa!).
+Further studies have confirmed these findings (Bergman et al., 1998); they found:

+- little formal training in evaluation; - self-study 'on the job' training; - insufficient or inappropriate use of methods; - a lack of co-operation either between evaluators themselves, or between evaluators and their clients.

 In 1994 therefore, a working group was set up by the newly formed SEVAL to elaborate some quality standards.
 The author of the meta-evaluation study, Thomas Widmer of Zurich University, chaired the group.
-The membership totalled 15 and included commissioners (both cantonal and federal levels) and evaluators (consultants from private bureaux and university researchers) alike.
+The membership totalled 15 and included commissioners (both cantonal and federal levels) and evaluators (consultants from private bureaux and university researchers).

 The aim of the group was to produce a set of standards that, when applied, would help improve quality and professionalism within the evaluation community.
-After a review of what was on offer worldwide, the Evaluation Standards Working Group finally agreed to base its work on the American Joint Committee on Standards for Educational Evaluation.
+After a review of what was on offer worldwide, the Evaluation Standards Working Group finally agreed to base its work on an adaptation of those produced by the American Joint Committee on Standards for Educational Evaluation.

 A drafting committee was established and the work was concluded through an iterative process between this committee and the SEVAL Standards Working Group.
-A special SEVAL conference was then held on the subject (26 May, 2000) to listen to, and take into account, members' comments before the final document was prepared and submitted for approval to the SEVAL annual general meeting later that year.
-The final version is therefore based on other countries' existing standards, but adapted to the Swiss federal context.
+A special SEVAL conference was then held on the subject (26 May 2000) to listen to, and take into account, members' comments before the final document was prepared and submitted for approval to the SEVAL annual general meeting later that year.
+The final version is therefore based on another country's existing standards, but adapted to the Swiss federal context.